dvtate/postfix-haskell/planning/implementation/lm.md

 - Size: variable at runtime

 ## Heap Object Headers
 Stores metadata for the relevant object pointer.
-Below examples are in C/C++ only for readability, planning on writing it directly in WASM.
+Below examples are in C/C++ only for readability, the actual implementation is in WASM
 ```cpp
 struct gc_heap_object_t {
     // This tells us where within the object there are references